 Designed by renowned architect Mies van der Rohe for the 1929 International Exhibition, it became a model for the International Style, which turned into the most popular architectural trend in the 20th century.
 It’s one of the biggest architectural landmarks in the world.

 A former bullring left to oblivion, Arenas de Barcelona was turned into a modern shopping centre, while retaining the original facade on the outside.
-Besides the large array of shops and restaurants, there is a high profile gym, a cinema and the terrace on the last floor overlooking the square.
+Besides the large array of shops and restaurants, there is a high profile gym, a cinema and the terrace on the rooftop overlooking the square.

 Located in Montjüic, the MNAC was originally built for the 1929 Exhibition as well, and today it displays a large amount of Gothic, Romanesque, Baroque and Renaissance collections, definitely one of the best museums in Barcelona.
 Free entrance with the Art Ticket.

 Buy Tickets to MNAC – Museu Nacional d’Art de Catalunya

 Poble Espanyol is an open air museum of Spanish architecture, reproducing famous buildings and streets from all over Spain, all packed in the same location.
 The museum is filled with typical Spanish handcrafts stores, souvenirs, and from time to time, concerts and exhibitions.

 Finally, this art museum features exhibits ranging from classic paintings, to avant garde installations.
 It also hosts music concerts and alternative cinema.
 It was designed by architect Arata Isosaki.

 The Plaza España square is served by two Metro lines with direct access from the city center.
 L1 (red) is just 4 stations away from Plaza Cataluña and L3 (green) is just 3 stations away from Maremagnum.